 Rental properties are an extremely important investment option in Australia since they are seen as a steady source of income for property owners.
 But with the ownership of a rental property, there come a plethora of responsibilities and obligations.

 Rental income is seen as assessable income for tax purposes.
 Property owners are obligated to include their share of the whole amount of rent received in their tax return.
-Along with this, rental-related income must be included, for example, reimbursements for expenses and bond payments.
+Along with this, rental-related income, such as reimbursements for expenses and bond payments, must also be included.

 Rental Income and Expenses